yapiolibs/serallinereader/README.md

-# serallinereader
+# SerialLineReader
-buffers non blocking from serial until line end
+Reads and buffers non blocking multiple lines from hardware serial that can be fetched later line by line.